ghi-electronics/Documentation/software/tinyclr/tutorials/signal-control.md

 ---
 ### Abort
-One `ReadPulse` call, one event.
-Each time a `ReadPulse` is called it reads the alloted amount of time then triggers an event.
-If `ReadPulse` is called multiple times it must wait until finished.
-There may be a need to abort `ReadPulse`, before it's finished.
-When `Abort` is called it always trigger the `ReadPulse` event, stops reading, and returns the data collected.
+Each time a `ReadPulse` or `Capture` is called, an event is triggered when the operation is completed.
+In some cases, it may be desired to terminate the operation early, using `Abort`.
+When aborted, an event is still triggered, which will contain whatever data/pulses was collected from the trigger to the time `Abort` was called.

 ```cs
 var digitalSignalPin = GpioController.GetDefault().OpenPin(SC20260.Timer.Capture.Controller5.PB3);